Agent-Centric Relation Graph for Object Visual Navigation: Proposed Method

 \subsection{Task Definition}

-Given a target object category, such as a television, visual navigation utilizes visual observations to navigate the agent to the target object.
-The agent only utilizes visual observations during navigation and does not involve additional inputs, \textit{e.g.} scene topology information or 3D layout.
+Given a target object category, such as Television, visual navigation utilizes visual observations to navigate the agent to the target object.
+The agent obtains only visual observations during navigation and does not involve additional inputs, \textit{e.g.,} scene topology map or 3D layout information.
 The agent takes action based on the current observation input.
 There exist 6 types of actions in the environment, \textit{i.e.,} MoveAhead, RotateLeft, RotateRight, LookUp, LookDown, and Done.
-In this work, the step size of MoveAhead is 0.25 meters, and the angles of turning left/right and looking-up/down are 45$^{\circ}$ and 30$^{\circ}$, respectively.
+In this work, the step size of MoveAhead is 0.25 meters, and the angles of turning left/right and looking up/down are 45$^{\circ}$ and 30$^{\circ}$, respectively.
 We define an episode as a success when (1) the agent takes the Done action, (2) the agent can observe the target in the current observation, and (3) the distance between the target and the agent is less than 1.5 meters.